 For example, when we start persuasion, I ask if they ever get in arguments or try to convince people of their point of view?
 Then, I ask them if they’d like to get better at getting people to really listen to them – most teens will answer yes to this, of course, and so are ready to really listen to me when I start teaching them strategies.

 By the way, I don’t use this strategy just to trick them into paying attention: I try to make sure everything we do has some sort of real-life connection or application.

-3. Focus on Process
+3. Fight Apathy by Focusing on Process

 One big reason why kids disengage is because they are frustrated and don’t know what they are supposed to do to be successful.
 If you focus on the process of whatever you are teaching them, you can try to alleviate that.
 Always plan your lessons so you model and scaffold the steps that lead to success.
 Break the learning down in small, digestible chunks.

 Let’s look at close reading as an example: kids don’t find literary analysis easy.
 So, when you start, don’t jump right into the essay.
 Build students up to the point where they are ready to handle it.